-Idaho Doctorate in Public Relations & PHD Advertising Programs
+Doctorate in Public Relations & PHD Advertising Programs in Idaho

 written by Rana Waxman

-Doctorate in Public Relations and Advertising Programs: Overview
+What are Doctorate in Public Relations and Advertising Programs?

 Topics of study in Doctorate in Public Relations and Advertising programs are primarily focused on either public relations or advertising.
 However, it is common for coursework to also include elements of marketing and communications.
 Therefore, one’s studies may be both wide and deep as well as interdisciplinary.

 In the broadest context, Advertising and Public Relations PhD programs might explore the tools and techniques used to sell or promote consumer goods, brands and images.
-This core coursework is often fused with classes in one or two other fields.
-This generally serves two purposes: (1) to build expertise and (2) to anchor research interests.
+Futhermore, this core coursework is often fused with classes in one or two other fields.
+This generally serves two purposes:

 For instance, one could study how audiences receive messages related to specific fields.
 Majors such as health care, legislation and public policy, education or tourism, for instance, may require particular PR practices, ethics and concepts.
 Take a look below at how this process could play out through a PhD curriculum.

-- PhD in Advertising students who want to understand the psychological impact of advertising might, for instance, choose to take courses in psychology
+- Advertising PhD students who want to understand the psychological impact of advertising might, for instance, choose to take courses in psychology

-- PhD in Communication students who want more insight into the effects of health communication could take several courses in an area such as public health
+- Communication PhD students who want more insight into the effects of health communication could take several courses in an area such as public health

-- PhD in Strategic Communication students who want a solid grasp of international markets might study global or international PR and multiculturalism
+- Strategic Communication PhD students who want a solid grasp of international markets might study global or international PR and multiculturalism